AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 1. To include ACH as a payment option with Braintree, set **[!UICONTROL Enable ACH Direct Debit]** to `Yes`.

+1. Customers can vault their single-use ACH Direct Debit payment method and store it for future use.
+Once vaulted, ACH Direct Debit can be reused as many times as possible without your customer needing to re-enter or authenticate their payment information, if set **[!UICONTROL Enable Vault for ACH Direct Debit]** to `Yes`.

 1. For **[!UICONTROL Sort Order]**, enter a number to determine the sequence in which the Braintree ACH payment option appears when listed with other payment options during the checkout.

 ## Step 7: Complete the [!UICONTROL Apple Pay] through Braintree settings